Bar plots are useful for displaying the frequency distribution of a given categorical variable.

 After a suitable plot command (i.e.,

-barplot(), etc), one can add additional points to be plotted, lines to be drawn, or other graphic elements (e.g., arrows, text, polygons, legends) on top of the existing graph.
+barplot(), etc), one can add additional points to be plotted, lines to be drawn, or other graphic elements (e.g., arrows, text, polygons, legends, even mathematical expressions) on top of the existing graph.
 If desired, one can often specify additional options just for these elements (e.g.,

 lty=, and others).
 The possibility of having these additional options is indicated by the presence of "..." in the functions listed below.